 That is why I know the benefit of resorting to no action.
 The teaching that uses no words, the benefit of resorting to no action, these are beyond the understanding of all but a very few in the world.

-Our thoughts and actions are driven by the needs or fears we feel right now, without much sense of the long term, big picture, balanced understanding.
-So what hope is there?
-I’ve found being hesitant and tentative in what I think helps me keep balance.
+This approach to life helps me keep balance.
 Mind you, it’s okay to lose balance.
 That’s only human.
 However, it is invaluable to recognize when I do.
 Here are some ‘tells’ I use to warn me when I’m losing balance:

 In summary: which path shall it be?